diskerror/Typed/README.md

 * Use setter methods based on property name to further handle input data, like filtering.
 * Use getter methods based on property name to handle output, like formatting.
 * Have a method to return a deeply transformed standard associative array.
-* Handle special cases of members/properties that are objects.
+* Handle special cases of members/properties that are objects with an option for handling NULL assignments.
 * Accept another object, associative or indexed array, and assign the input values to the appropriate members.
   * Copy object or named array item by item.
   * Copy indexed array by position.
- *  Map known erroneous names to proper names.
+  * Map alternate names to proper names.
   * Reset single property or entire object's members to their default values.

 ## TypedArray
 The instances or derivitives of Typed\TypedArray are contracted to do these things: